MahjongRepository/tenhou-python-bot/README.md

 # Main information about bot AI

-It played 326 games (hanchans) and achieved only first dan on the tenhou (and lost it later, and achieved it again...).
+It played 335 games (hanchans) and achieved only first dan on the tenhou (and lost it later, and achieved it again...)

-Average position 2.79
+Average position 2.78

-Win rate 20.63%
+Win rate 20.73%

-Feed rate 19.33%
+Feed rate 19.40%

-Riichi rate	36.12%
+Riichi rate	36.17%

-So, even with this simple logic it can play and win.
+So, even with current simple logic it can play and win.